-There are three presentations of attention-deficit hyperactivity disorder (ADHD) recognised in the Diagnostic and Statistical Manual of Mental Disorders – 5th edition (DSM-5TM); (i) predominantly inattentive, (ii) predominantly hyperactive-impulsive, and (iii) combined inattentive-hyperactive-impulsive, which depend on the ratio of hyperactive-impulsive and inattentive symptoms presented by the person with ADHD.1
+There are three presentations of attention-deficit hyperactivity disorder (ADHD) recognised in the Diagnostic and Statistical Manual of Mental Disorders – 5th edition (DSM-5TM):1

-Rates of ADHD presentations vary across studies.2-5 A worldwide meta-analysis of 86 studies in children and adolescents and 11 studies in adults indicated that the predominantly inattentive type of ADHD was the most common subtype in all samples, with the exception of pre-school children, where predominantly hyperactive-impulsive type was the most common (Figure).4§
+Rates of ADHD presentations vary across studies.2-5 A worldwide meta-analysis of 86 studies in children and adolescents and 11 studies in adults indicated that the predominantly inattentive type of ADHD was the most common subtype in all samples, with the exception of pre-school children, in whom predominantly hyperactive-impulsive type was the most common (Figure).2*

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 2013.

-- Faraone SV, Biederman J, Weder W, et al. Psychiatric, neuropsychological and psychosocial features of DSM-IV subtypes of attention-deficit/hyperactivity disorder: results from a clinically referred sample.
+- Faraone SV, Biederman J, Weber W, et al. Psychiatric, neuropsychological, and psychosocial features of DSM-IV subtypes of attention-deficit/hyperactivity disorder: results from a clinically referred sample.
 J Am Acad Child Adolesc Psychiatry 1998; 37: 185-193.

 - Gaub M, Carlson CL.
 Behavioral characteristics of DSM-IV ADHD subtypes in a school-based population.
 J Abnorm Child Psychol 1997; 25: 103-111.